wilaak/radix-router/README.md

 // /archive/2024/06  -> match (captures "2024", "06")
 ```

-### Wildcard parameters
+**Wildcard parameters:**

+These are only allowed as the last segment of the route.

-Capture all remaining segments in the path.
-Can only occur at the end of a route pattern.
-Overlapping dynamic routes will not fall back to wildcards; if you define a route like `/files/foo/:bar` and a wildcard like `/files/:path*`, lookups to `/files/foo/bar/baz` will result in a 404 status code.
+> **Note:** Overlapping dynamic routes will not fall back to wildcards; if you define a route like `/files/foo/:bar` and a wildcard like `/files/:path*`, requests to `/files/foo/bar/baz` will result in a 404 status code.

 ```php
 $router->add('GET', '/files/:path*', 'handler');